Efstratios7/Hayashi-Yoshida-correlation-estimators/README.md

 ## A case difference is made for known and unknown standard deviations of the two random variables.

-This can be used when the supposed limits are known.
+This can be used when the supposed limits of the standard deviations are known and not diverging.

+## Diffusive processes

+In the original paper diffusive processes where used.
+Those can have have different realisations which is why I^i and J^j are not the same process.
+Thus when using the estimator with fixed data (like as stock time series) which only has one realization (the past performace) the random interval I^i = J^j.